 Also of interest is that State College has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 12.63% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.78% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 State College, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the borough.

-The per capita income in State College in 2018 was $23,979, which is low income relative to Pennsylvania and the nation.
-This equates to an annual income of $95,916 for a family of four.
+The per capita income in State College in 2022 was $24,675, which is low income relative to Pennsylvania and the nation.
+This equates to an annual income of $98,700 for a family of four.
 However, State College contains both very wealthy and poor people as well.
-State College also has one of the higher rates of people living in poverty in the nation, with 42.12% of its population below the federal poverty line.
+State College also has one of the higher rates of people living in poverty in the nation, with 39.06% of its population below the federal poverty line.

-State College is a somewhat ethnically-diverse borough.
+State College is a very ethnically-diverse borough.
 The people who call State College home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of State College residents report their race to be White, followed by Asian.
 Important ancestries of people in State College include German, Irish, Italian, English, and Polish.

 The most common language spoken in State College is English.
 Other important languages spoken here include Chinese and Spanish.